 The 2017 eclipse is called a “total” eclipse, but you will only … Read More »

 The Sun and Moon both appear to “rise” in the east, and “set” in the west.
-But as you can see in our video of the Moon’s shadow sweeping across the USA, it plainly travels from west to east!
+But as you can see in our video of the Moon’s shadow sweeping across the USA, you see that the shadow plainly travels from west to east across the country!